bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A.) a token is used to give users access to protected content on a webpage.

 - [ ] What steps can you take in your web apps to keep your data secure?

+A.) making long passwords that are not easy to crack

 - [ ] Describe how web servers work.

+A.) web severs store the code for websites. when we navigate to a web page, the server that is hosting that websites code "serves" up the code to the api which delivers it to our screen.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+A.) GET, POST, PUT and DELETE

 ## Project Set Up